Angel170605/Angel170605/README.md

 - **Realejos Summer League**: A Django-based web application for managing a real futsal competition that my friend and I will organize some day.
 Initially, it was a simple HTML page with a little CSS to inform participants, but thanks to my teacher [sdelquin](https://github.com/sdelquin), I learned Django and expanded it into a functional web application.
 You can visit the website [here](http://summerleague.pythonanywhere.com/summer-league/).
 </details>

+# What's next? 🔜

+I am currently looking to return to my studies, exploring fields that align more with my passion and professional aspirations.
+While I have many options, the one I am most drawn to is psychology.
+The way the human mind works is incredibly fascinating, and I would find fulfillment in applying it to listen without judgment, understand people, and offer support during challenging times.

 ---